Quinnod345/eoschatai/METICULOUS-SETUP.md

 # Meticulous Recording Setup

-This document explains how Meticulous has been integrated into the EOS Chat AI application to enable full application recording, including authenticated areas.
+This document explains how Meticulous has been integrated into the EOS Chat AI application to enable full application recording without authentication barriers.

 ## Overview

-Meticulous is a testing tool that records user sessions to automatically maintain test coverage.
-We've configured it to work seamlessly with the application's authentication system.
+Meticulous is a frontend testing tool that records user sessions to automatically maintain test coverage.
+Since Meticulous automatically stubs all network responses, we only need to prevent authentication redirects - not provide mock data.

 ## What Was Implemented